Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Proofs

 Thus in this case we have, given a fixed $\Psi$ and the set $A_\Psi$ of all pairs $(g_1,g_2)$ for which the cost of a good cut corresponding to $(g_1,g_2)$ is at most $\Psi$, that there are exactly good cuts.
 However, there are at least bad cuts.
-Using these numbers it can be shown that for fixed $\delta>1$ the number of bad cuts grows exponentially faster than then number of good cuts, as $n$ goes to infinity.
+Using these numbers we can see that for fixed $\delta>1$ the number of bad cuts grows exponentially faster in the number of nodes than then number of good cuts, as $n$ goes to infinity. \end{proofof}